RAF Grafton Underwood: 97th Bombardment Group (Heavy)

-Lastly, the 97th Bombardment Group was transferred to the 15th Air Force and went on to lead a number of secret and daring missions all over Europe.
+Last, the 97th Bombardment Group was transferred to the 15th Air Force and went on to lead a number of secret and daring missions all over Europe.

 305th Bombardment Group (Heavy)

 The 305th Bombardment Group (Heavy), arrived from Muroc AAF, California during September 1942, replacing the 97th.
 The Group was assigned to the 40th Combat Wing at RAF Thurleigh.
 The group tail code was a 'Triangle G'.
 Its operational squadrons were: